-It’s hot here in Chicago and I should probably be making icebox pies, but instead I’m obsessed with red velvet again and wondering if my favorite recipe is still worthy.
-Of course to determine that I had to make my favorite red velvet cake again.
-Here’s a photo.
+It's hot here in Chicago and I should probably be making icebox pies, but instead I'm obsessed with red velvet again and wondering if my favorite recipe is still worthy.
+To determine that, I had to make my favorite red velvet cake again.
+Here's a photo.

 Yes!
-The red velvet flavor is just right — a conglomeration of flavors that’s hard to describe, but in my mind it tastes kind of tangy, buttery and vanilla-ish with a hint of cocoa at the end.
-Or better yet, it’s just red velvet.
-The texture is tight crumbed and moist rather than loose crumbed and oily like some of my older recipes for red velvet cake.
-For instance, the one I linked to uses quite a bit of oil and is made with self-rising flour.
+The red velvet flavor is just right -- a conglomeration of flavors that's hard to describe, but in my mind it tastes kind of tangy, buttery and vanilla-ish with a hint of cocoa at the end.
+Or better yet, it's just red velvet.
+The texture is tight crumbed and moist rather than loose crumbed and oily like some other recipes.

 I need to put this cake up against one made with a cup of oil and no butter and see what the masses prefer.
 For now, here's the latest incarnation of my favorite recipe.
 I want to put it up against this one, which comes up first in the search for good red velvet cakes.

 Oh, and one final note.
 I usually make it in two 9 inch round cake pans so it's not a very tall cake, but if you like your cakes taller, you can make it in an 8 inch cake pan and it will look like the one in the photo above.